christianwgd/pyverimi/README.md

 ...
 ```

 **Step 1:** Prepare document to be signed and calculate the hash values.
+See the [yes® Relying Party Developer Guide](https://yes.com/docs/rp-devguide/latestversion/) for details.

 ```python
 document_digests = [